Sadatul/Pinklifeline/backend/pinklifeline/HELP.md

 **<span style="color:red">Notes:</span>**
 * count -> total number of reviews for the doctor to which the review was added
 * averageRating -> The average rating (after the new review was added) of the doctor to which the review was added.
-* ratingCount -> 0th index refers to the number of 1 star reviews, 1st index refers to the number of 2 star reviews and so on.
+* ratingCount -> 0th index refers to the number of 1-star reviews, 1st index refers to the number of 2-star reviews and so on.
 * This response will be also returned for each review update and delete, the info will be the latest info after performing the update.

 ## Update Doctor Review